MarkPearlCoZa/Blog_General/_posts/2016-07-26-Three-phases-of-programming.md

 3) Make it fast.

 The first time I heard this quoted was during the early days of me learning TDD.
-If I remember right, the person I was pairing with was explaining why I should be worrying about performance at that particular point since I hadn't yet "made the code work" yet.
+If I remember right, the person I was pairing with was explaining why I should not be worrying about performance at that particular point since I hadn't yet "made the code work".
 It was immensely helpful at the time.

-Today I want to explain my interpretation of these three stages, with my own twist.
+Today I want to explain my interpretation of these three stages, with my own twist:

 #### Stage 1 - Make it work

 This is the first stage I typically go through when coding a solution.
 When I am at this stage I'm still feeling around the problem or a subset of the problem.
 I'm not worried about naming things right.
-In fact, I often purposely pick 'bad' names ([see my article on stage of naming](http://blog.markpearl.co.za/Four-Stages-Of-Naming)).
-I'm also not worried too much about encapsulation - I'm happy to have big chunks of code mashed together.
-In essence, I'm focussed on getting the "code to work".
+In fact, I often purposely pick 'bad' names ([see my article on stages of naming](http://blog.markpearl.co.za/Four-Stages-Of-Naming)).
+I'm also not worried overly worried about encapsulation - I'm happy to have big chunks of code mashed together.
+In essence, I'm focussed on one thing - getting the "code to work".

 Now don't get me wrong, that doesn't mean I write the entire application all at once as a huge mess.
 I'm most probably using TDD, which means I'm still working with small subsets of the problem.
 But in that subset I'm not phased about 'breaking the rules' a bit.